 Professor Pilkington-Casey received the 2005 Marilla Ricker Achievement Award.
 The award is presented each year by the New Hampshire Women’s Bar Association to an outstanding woman lawyer who has achieved professional excellence and paved the way to success for other women lawyers.
 Professor Pilkington-Casey’s public service work was a significant factor in her receipt of the award.
-Professor Pilkington-Casey was also praised for her positive influence with law students who worked with her in the University of New Hampshire School of Law’s Administrative Law and Advocacy Clinic.
+Professor Pilkington-Casey was also praised for her positive influence with law students who worked with her in the University of New Hampshire School of Law’s Children and the Law Clinic and the Administrative Law and Advocacy Clinic.

 Prior to attending law school, Professor Pilkington-Casey was employed by the New Hampshire Division of Human Services where she worked as a social worker specializing in investigating child abuse and neglect cases, as social service planner and consultant, and as chief of the Bureau of Adult Services.
 While in the Adult Services Bureau, Professor Pilkington-Casey testified before the legislature and wrote the first Adult Services Elderly Abuse and Neglect Policy and Procedures for the State of New Hampshire.
 After law school, Professor Pilkington-Casey clerked for the New Hampshire Superior Court.

 Professor Pilkington-Casey worked with other professionals and advocates in developing the New Hampshire Alliance for Children and Youth.
 She also has served on a number advisory boards of community agencies including the Merrimack County Visitation Center, Second Start, Bishop Brady High School, and the Salvation Army.
 She has co-authored state legislation concerning child abuse and neglect and has testified before legislative committees concerning child and elderly issues.